Am I Schizophrenic? Understanding The Schizophrenia Diagnostic Process

 Talk to a therapist

 It can be helpful to talk to a therapist about your diagnosis of schizophrenia or a similar disorder.
 A therapist can guide you in developing personalized coping mechanisms and ways to move forward healthily.
-However, it may be difficult for some people to access in-person care due to barriers like psychotic symptoms, financial challenges, or a lack of transportation.
-In these cases, online platforms like BetterHelp may be valuable.
+However, it may be difficult for some people to obtain in-person care due to barriers like psychotic symptoms, financial challenges, or a lack of transportation.
+In these cases, online platforms like BetterHelp may be a solution.

 Studies show that online therapy can be effective for people living with schizophrenia, although those experiencing acute psychosis may require in-person care.
 In a 2021 study, researchers found that young people living with first-episode psychosis often found online treatment effective in reducing visits to emergency rooms for psychiatric admission.
 The online treatment also seemed to reduce distress in these individuals.